Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Numerical implementation

-Once we set the initial conditions, we initially conducted a preliminary analysis using a grid of low-resolution simulations ($200$ simulations, each with $200$ test particles in the debris disk) to efficiently minimise computational resources.
+Once we set the initial conditions, we initially conducted a preliminary analysis using a grid of low-resolution simulations ($200$ simulations, each with $200$ test particles in the debris disk) to efficiently minimize computational resources.
 From these preliminary results, we selected $24$ systems for detailed, high-resolution simulations, each incorporating $2,000$ test particles in the debris disk.
-In every high-resolution run, the SSA was initialised at different positions within the cluster to capture the variety of local environments.
-The \textit{LonelyPlanets} module employs a KD-tree algorithm to dynamically identify the five nearest neighbours to the SSA at each timestep.
-Following previous convergence tests in the \textit{LonelyPlanets} framework, encounters with the five closest stars provide a good compromise between computational efficiency and accuracy in reproducing the cumulative perturbations experienced by planetary systems \citep[e.g.,][]{Cai2019,Dotti2019,Stock2020,Veras2020}.
+In every high-resolution run, the SSA was initialized at different positions within the cluster to capture the variety of local environments.
+The \texttt{LonelyPlanets} module employs a KD-tree algorithm to dynamically identify the five nearest neighbours to the SSA at each timestep.
+Following previous convergence tests in the \texttt{LonelyPlanets} framework, encounters with the five closest stars provide a good compromise between computational efficiency and accuracy in reproducing the cumulative perturbations experienced by planetary systems \citep[e.g.,][]{Cai2019,Dotti2019,Stock2020,Veras2020}.

-The selected perturbers, together with the SSA, were then integrated using the IAS15 integrator \citep{Rein2014}, which ensures precise modelling of their mutual gravitational interactions, and low relative energy errors over simulation timescales of approximately $100$~Myr.
-The results for the {\it Extended} model are presented in Section~\ref{sec3.1}, while those for the {\it Compact} models are presented in Section~\ref {sec3.2}.
-To complement these cluster-based simulations, we also perform controlled single-encounter simulations with A and B-type stars for the {\it Compact} and {\it Extended} models (Appendix~\ref{MS_ss}), to directly probe the impact of these rare but potentially encounters with massive stars.
+The selected perturbers, together with the SSA, were then integrated using the IAS15 integrator \citep{Rein2014}, which ensures precise modeling of their mutual gravitational interactions, and low relative energy errors over simulation timescales of approximately $100$~Myr.
+The results for the Extended model are presented in Sect.~\ref{sec3.1}, while those for the Compact models are presented in Sect.~\ref {sec3.2}.
+To complement these cluster-based simulations, we also perform controlled single-encounter simulations with A- and B-type stars for the Compact and Extended models (Appendix~\ref{MS_ss}), to directly probe the impact of these rare but potentially encounters with massive stars.